 To help you understand the differences between checking and savings accounts, here is a chart summarizing the details.

 |Interest earnings||Minimal (if at all)||Yes|

 |Check writing capabilities||Yes||No|

 |Best used for||Spending||Saving|

 Although there are similarities between savings accounts and checking accounts, such as varied minimum opening deposits, maintenance fees, and other monthly fees.
 That said, there are also three major differences lie in how account holders access their money, withdrawal limits, and interest earnings.

-When it comes to earning a bit of a return on an account balance, savings accounts typically offer a higher interest rate than checking accounts.
+When it comes to earning a bit of a return on an online bank account, savings accounts typically offer a higher interest rate than checking accounts.
 In many cases, checking accounts aren’t interest-bearing, meaning no interest is earned at all.
 Interest rates for savings accounts vary, from a current average of 0.06% APY (compared to a current average of 0.03% APY for checking accounts), according to the Federal Deposit Insurance Corporation, or FDIC.
 You probably will find higher rates at online banks instead of bricks-and-mortar ones.
 By not having physical locations, online banks save money and can pass savings onto their customers.